Nettle Root Tincture – A Potent Tonic for Prostate and Hormone Health*

 Considering that men over 50 years of age have a 50% chance of having BPH, and men over 80 have a 90% chance, nettle root is a much needed ally in our modern day life.

-Very often nettle root can help restore proper functioning, while having far less side effects than the drugs, like finasteride, typically handed out for this condition.*
+Very often nettle root can help restore proper functioning, while having far less side effects than the drugs typically handed out for this condition.*

 There are at least four other double-blind clinical trials which confirm this efficacy.* [2-6]

 Some of these effects come from the hormonal action as described below, and others may be independent from it.
 For instance, Urtica dioica agglutinin (UDA) is a lectin found primarily in the stinging nettle root.
 UDA antagonizes the epidermal growth factor receptor which has a role in BPH.*

 UDA also has action on the immune system, stimulating T-lymphocytes and having anti-viral activity.*[8-10]

 All of the attention gets put on androgens.
 While these are important hormones, it is crucial to recognize that they are just one of many hormones, and there are many things that can happen to it.

 As Jeff, the creator of this tincture, puts it, “nettle root is the Yin that nourishes Yang.”
 If you understand this in light of the hormones, it shows why nettle root can be an important balancing factor when used with more yang herbs like pine pollen tincture and tongkat ali.